 We will update our website weekly schedule based on that week’s weather.
 We send out an email over the weekend that gives an overview of the week based on the 7 day forecast.
 We then try really hard to let families know at the end of each day what the next day will be if there are weather changes in the 7 day forecast.
 It is very rare that we change the plan the morning of, but it does happen once or twice a summer.
 If we change that morning, we will send an email and text you ASAP, usually around 7:00-7:30am.
 Our design is to take the kids to where the best weather is in the state.
 We do encourage families to have clothing set out for hiking or swimming so it’s easier for families in the morning if there is a change.

 What happens if I get car sick?

 We try to make our drives very entertaining which can also help keep kids minds off the discomfort.
-We play lots of games like: name that tune, Pictionary, Categories, mafia, etc. Ultimately our drives range from 30 minutes to the lake, 60 minutes to Hampton beach, and up to 2.5 hours to Milan Hill state park.
+We play lots of games like: name that tune, Pictionary, Categories, mafia, etc. Ultimately our drives range from 45 minutes to the lake and up to 2 hours at most when we drive from our overnight in Danbury to Hampton Beach.
 Our biggest driving days are “Thunder Days.”
 We are active rain or shine but if there is lightning, we plan a day in the van that resembles the Amazing Race.
 It can be a lot of driving but we have had success over the years helping campers who have been worried about getting car sick. :)